Mandé peoples

 The Mandé peoples are a linguistic grouping of those African nations who speak Mande languages.
 The various Mandé-speaking nations are concentrated in the western regions of West Africa.

 The Mandinka or Malinke, a western Mandé nation, are credited with the founding one of the largest West African empires.
-Other large Mandé-speaking nations include the Soninke and Susu, as well as smaller ones such as the Ligbi, Vai, and Bissa.
+Other large Mandé-speaking nations include the Soninke and Susu, as well as smaller ones such as the Yalunka, Vai, and Bissa.
 Mandé-speaking peoples inhabit various environments, from coastal rainforests to the sparse Sahel, and have a wide range of cuisines, cultures, and beliefs.

 After migrating from the Central Sahara, Mandé-speaking peoples established Tichitt culture in the Western Saharan region of Mauritania, which had Dhar Tichitt as its primary regional center and possibly the Malian Lakes Region as its secondary regional center.
 Subsequently, toward the end of the Mauritanian Tichitt culture, Mandé-speaking peoples began to spread and established Méma, Dia Shoma, and Jenne Jeno in the Middle Niger region as well as the Ghana Empire.

 Today, Mandé-speaking peoples are predominantly Muslim and follow a caste system.
 Islam has played a central role in identifying the Mandé-speaking people who live in the Sahel regions.
 Influences from Mandé-speaking people have historically spread far beyond immediate areas to other neighboring Muslim West African groups who inhabited the Sahel and Savanna.
 The Mandé people conducted increased trade along the Niger River or overland, and achieved military conquest with the expansion of the Ghana Empire, Mali Empire, Kaabu, and Wassoulou states.

-The non-Mandé-speaking Fula, Songhai, Wolof, Hausa, and Voltaic peoples share a similar culture with Mandé-speaking peoples.
+The non-Mandé-speaking Fula, Songhai, Wolof, Hausa, Dogon, and Voltaic peoples share a similar culture with Mandé-speaking peoples.

 History

+Origins

+E1b1a1-M2 is the predominant paternal haplogroup in West Africa (70-97%).
+The ancestors of the Mande originally came from Northeast Africa and moved around the Green Sahara.
+The gradual movement of the Proto Mande to West Africa may have been associated with the expansion of Sahel agriculture in the African Neolithic period, following the desiccation of the Sahara in c.
+3500 BCE.